pfrybar/dotfiles/README.md

 # usage

-Use the provided 'create-links.sh' and 'remove-links.sh' scripts to "install" the dotfiles.
+Use the provided `create-links.sh` and `remove-links.sh` scripts to "install" the dotfiles.
 This will move any existing .dotfile to .dotfile.old, and create a symlink for .dotfile into the .dotfiles directory.

 ## install dotfiles
   * clone repo or download zip/tarball